syedabraash/Sentiment-Analysis/README.md

 - **Stanford AI Lab**: For providing the IMDB Large Movie Review Dataset.
 - **Scikit-learn Developers**: For creating a powerful and easy-to-use library for machine learning.

----

-This expanded description provides a comprehensive overview of the project, guiding potential users and contributors through its purpose, structure, and potential improvements.
-It also emphasizes the practical applications and future possibilities for those interested in building upon this work.